SanjanaYasna/CustomMLP/README.md

 ### ChurnModel (since it uses dropout)

-sigmoid and relu activation functions, 2 hidden layers, batch normalization
+sigmoid and relu activation functions, 2 hidden layers, batch normalization<br />

-Mean Squared Error: 0.09421305668796993
+Mean Squared Error: 0.09421305668796993<br />
 R2 Score: 0.5747979797344294

 It has by far the most unstable loss: